keroibrahim/RaspPizero-Docker-PyLoad/README.md

 PyLoad for Raspberry Pi (as Dock)
 =========
-This is a fork of writl/pyload (https://github.com/obi12341/docker-pyload), which brings this Dock to the Raspberry Pi.
-It was already forked by githubato (https://github.com/githubato/dockerfile-pyload), but recent changes of writl were not included.

 Introduction
 ----
 pyLoad is a fast, lightweight and full featured download manager for many One-Click-Hoster, container formats like DLC, video sites or just plain http/ftp links.
 It aims for low hardware requirements and platform independence to be runnable on all kind of systems (desktop pc, netbook, NAS, router).